bodik/sner4/README.md

 ## 5 Development

 * Server is Flask based application with heavy usage of DataTable and Handlebars.
 Agent is an standalone python module.
-See `.travis.yml` to get started.

-* Project uses flake8, pylint, pytest, coverage, selenium and travis-ci.org to ensure functionality and coding standards.
+* Project uses flake8, pylint, pytest, coverage, selenium and GitHub Actions to ensure functionality and coding standards.

 * Any review or contribution is welcome.